withastro/roadmap/proposals/0047-content-layer.md

     // A raw HTML string
     html: data.description ?? "",
     metadata: {
-      // Optionally, metadata such as headings can be stored here
+      // Optionally, arbitrary metadata such as headings can be stored here
       headings: data.headings ?? [],
     },
   },